Understanding the Changes In Hormone Levels During Perimenopause

 Balancing Hormones During Perimenopause

-There are many natural ways to attempt to balance hormones during perimenopause that also work for balancing hormones during menopause and postmenopause.
+There are many natural ways to attempt to balance the effects of hormones during perimenopause that also work for balancing hormones during menopause and post-menopause.

 Incorporate Phytoestrogens Into Your Diet

-Phytoestrogens are essentially estrogen supplements that are derived from plants, so eating foods that contain phytoestrogens can assist in mitigating the severity of your body’s natural estrogen levels dropping.
+Phytoestrogens are estrogen-like compounds naturally found in plants, so eating foods that contain phytoestrogens can assist in mitigating the severity of your body’s natural estrogen levels dropping.
 Foods that are rich in phytoestrogens include:

 Implement Stress Management Techniques In Your Daily Life